-The average home garden plastic tunnel can be used to grow cool weather crops from autumn into winter and from winter into spring.
+The average home garden plastic tunnel can be used to grow cool-weather crops from autumn into winter and from winter into spring.
 An 18 to 24-inch-tall plastic tunnel will accommodate lettuce, spinach, and other salad greens.
 A 24 to 36-inch-tall plastic tunnel can be used to grow broccoli, Brussels sprouts, and cabbage.

-Making a plastic tunnel.
 Hoops for a small plastic tunnel can be made from sturdy #8 or #9 gauge wire or 5/8-inch diameter plastic tubing.
 The wire or tubing is arched over the growing bed and covered with 2 to 6 mil polyethylene or copolymer sheeting to form an enclosed tunnel.
 (Plastic sheeting is readily available at hardware stores; 1 mil equals 1/1000 of an inch.
 Sheeting with an ultraviolet light inhibitor is best.)
 Space the hoops every 2 to 2½ feet apart and arch them across the bed, 3 to 3 ½ feet wide.
 To make a taller tunnel set the 5/8-inch plastic hoops into rigid 1-inch diameter PVC pipe driven into the ground.

 The arched hoops can be secured to a foundation or wooden raised bed frame with brackets or thrust 6 to 12 inches or more into the ground.
-Hold the plastic sheeting to the arches with spring-loaded clamps similar to clothes pins.
+Hold the plastic sheeting to the arches with spring-loaded clamps similar to clothespins.
 The sheeting around the bottom edges and closed ends of the tunnel can be held in place with soil, wooden planks, bricks, or stones.
 It is important that the sheeting not be permanently secured; plastic tunnels require venting during the day when the outside temperature rises to 60°F or greater and the inside temperature reaches 80°F or more.
-(Plastic tunnels require the same venting as cold frames to ensure plants do not become over heated.)
+(Plastic tunnels require the same venting as cold frames to ensure plants do not become overheated.)

-Snow resistance.
 To make a plastic tunnel that can withstand snow, use metal or plastic tubing 1 ¼ inches in diameter or greater and sheeting that is 8-mil thick.
 Horizontal lengths of PVC tubing also can be added to the frame at the peak and halfway down along the sides to strengthen the frame.
 The horizontal pieces can be fastened with duct tape or plastic zip ties.
 PVC tubing is commonly sold in 10 or 20-foot lengths.

 Similar to the arched plastic tunnel, rigid PVC pipe ½-inch in diameter or greater can be cut into three parts and a box-like frame can be assembled using PVC elbows.
 The sides of the frame can be inserted into slightly larger PVC pipes driven into the ground 12-inches or more.
-Like a cold frame, a flat-topped plastic tunnel should have one side taller than the other to allow for the run off of rain and to keep snow from accumulating and weighing down the top of the frame.
+Like a cold frame, a flat-topped plastic tunnel should have one side taller than the other to allow for the runoff of rain and to keep snow from accumulating and weighing down the top of the frame.

-Summer growing.
 When the weather turns warm, the plastic tunnel can be lifted off of the growing bed, disassembled, or the plastic sheeting can be removed and replaced with bird netting which creates a growing bed protected from birds, rabbits, and deer during the warm-part of the year.

-Plastic tent.
 A simple alternative to a plastic tunnel is a plastic tent.
 You can make a peaked plastic tent by placing plastic sheeting over a simple wooden or metal trellis frame like the kind you would use to grow pole beans up garden twine or wires.
 Place the sheeting over the frame and secure the sides with soil or boards.